 Chemicals do weird things.
 Want proof?
 Pure sodium in water creates a fireball.
 Seriously.
-YouTube link here for the skeptical.
+Watch the video below.

 There are a ton of nasty chemicals out there, which lead to a few concerns when it comes to chemical gloves.
 The chemicals can either eat away at and break down the glove material, or the chemical molecules work their way through the material (which is called permeation).

 We’re most concerned with permeation when it comes to chemical gloves, and each type of material performs differently.
 Take a look at the ASTM test data.
 It will show you the permeation times for different chemicals to ensure you’re protected.

 Congrats, your metal gauntlet can take a hit from a steel broadsword.
 Great!
 Now pass me that pencil.
 Oh wait, you can’t actually grip it?
 My bad!